 "The 2019 Memorial Day tornadoes that struck the Miami Valley were unlike anything we’ve experienced before,” Stroud said.
 “Disaster recovery is extremely complicated and will take years to complete, but through the work of both the individual and community Long-Term Disaster Recovery Networks, with oversight by this experienced and diverse Leadership Board, we will offer further transparency for the community as we all work to meet both individual and community needs of our Region."

-The board consists of 17 voting members, 12 of whom are from local, core institutions and 5 are community members representing various part of the region.
+The board consists of members whom are from local, core institutions and the community representing various parts of the region.

 Members of the board include: